kostja/doc/doc/1.9/book/enterprise/index.rst

 generated using the **uuidgen** system utility that is available in the installation packages of RHEL 7 and other versions.

-..
-Add link to automatic installation

 After updating the ``inventory``, you should run the auto installer to install and launch the new node.
-If the installation is successful, the nodes are launched and they wait for a configuration from the ZooKeeper (the *waiting for zookeeper configuration status* in the list of processes).
+If the installation is successful, the nodes are launched and they wait for a configuration from the ZooKeeper (the ``waiting for zookeeper configuration status`` in the list of processes).
 After that, the auto installer executes the ``configure_zk.sh`` script to add the node to the ZooKeeper and switch the node(s) to normal operation (the running status).
-For more information, please see the section on :ref:`automatic installation <auto_installer>`.
+For more information, please see the section on :ref:`automatic installation <auto-install>`.

 ..
 NOTE::

-    **Important!** If you do not want the active nodes of the Tarantool cluster to be reinstalled after the ``auto installer`` starts, it is recommended that you use the ``--limit <new_node_name>`` option for Ansible.
+    If you do not want the active nodes of the Tarantool cluster to be reinstalled after the ``auto installer`` starts, it is recommended that you use the ``--limit <new_node_name>`` option for Ansible.
 Otherwise, the entire cluster can be restarted as a result of running the ``auto installer``.